16 Dogs That Don’t Shed: Non Shedding Dogs

 16. Mexican Hairless (Xoloitzcuintli), Peruvian Hairless, Ecuadorian Hairless, and American Hairless Terrier

 The Xoloitzcuintli (pronounced “show-low-eats-QUEENT-lee”) is actually an ancient Aztec breed, but today is a loving, loyal family member (and vigilant watchdog) that comes in Standard, Mini, and Toy.
 The Peruvian Hairless is also known as the Peruvian Inca Orchid, a sighthound found in – you guessed it – Peru.
-They also are in small, medium, and large sizes, just like the Ecadorian Hairless Dog (native to Ecaudor).
+They also are in small, medium, and large sizes, just like the Ecadorian Hairless Dog (native to Ecuador).
 Finally, the American Hairless Terrier is from Louisiana with a true terrier personality.
-All are smart, alert, and make for good hunters, so their prey drive might be high!
+All are smart, alert, and make for good hunters, so their prey drive might be high.

 Coping with a Shedding Dog

 So what do you do if you’ve already got a dog and he or she sheds?
 If you’re at your wit’s end, there are a couple tricks that can help!

 - Make sure your dog’s breed is known for shedding a lot to rule out the possibility of a health problem that’s causing excessive hair loss; sometimes it’s worth a trip to the vet to see if something is up.
 Just like humans, shedding may be a sign of a vitamin deficiency and it could be something as simple as nutrition—lots of pet owners notice a decrease in shedding after they’ve changed their pet’s diet.

 - If your dog was meant to shed (looking at you, adorable American Eskimo), you have to be rigorous with a grooming routine: brush and bathe regularly at home and visit the groomer for major maintenance.